nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :green_book: **Example:**

-* `total c/expense`: Returns the sum of all the expenses.
+* `total c/expense`: Returns the sum of all the expenses
-* `total c/revenue`: Returns the sum of all the revenues.
+* `total c/revenue`: Returns the sum of all the revenues

 </div>

 (add screenshots to show the total expense/revenue message)

 ## 7.3 Account-level Commands
-Account-Level commands involves managing the different accounts in the app.
+Account-Level commands involve managing the different accounts in the app.

 ### 7.3.1 Adding new account: `newacc`